codecrafters-io/build-your-own-redis/stage_descriptions/bitmaps-03-yj2.md

 As bitmaps are strings, bitmap commands work on any string value, including keys created with `SET`.

-These two views operate on the same bytes. `SET` writes the string; `GETBIT` reads one bit of it.
+These two views operate on the same bytes. `SET` writes the string. `GETBIT` reads one bit of it.

 For example, the ASCII character `A` is the byte `01000001`.
 Offset `0` is the most significant bit of that byte: